parse-community/docs/_includes/parse-server/file-adapters.md

 Don't forget to change **S3_ACCESS_KEY**, **S3_SECRET_KEY** and **S3_BUCKET** to their correct value.

-### Options for Digital Ocean Spaces
+### Digital Ocean Spaces

-Spaces is an S3-compatible prodivided by Digital Ocean.
+Spaces is an S3-compatible provided by Digital Ocean.
 It's use the same api as S3 so you can use it with the S3 Adapter.
 You just need to change the AWS Endpoint to point to your Spaces endpoint.

 ```javascript